In part 2, you are asked to write one of the following: an article, an essay, a letter or a proposal.

-Apart from skilfully organised and coherent drafting with effective use of stylistic devices, you are expected to use a wide range of vocabulary and expression appropriate to the task set as well as a competent use of a wide range of structures.
+Apart from skillfully organised and coherent drafting with effective use of stylistic devices, you are expected to use a wide range of vocabulary and expression appropriate to the task set as well as a competent use of a wide range of structures.

 Concerning the expressions, your essay must include idioms and figurative expressions when you speak and write.
-You can find many of them in the French quality press.
+You can find many of them in the quality French press.
 Without them, French people consider the articles dull and unappealing.
 Therefore, it is worthwhile learning a few of them that you can insert into your essay in order to make it lively and more natural.

 As for the range of structure, we have to find in your essay clauses of cause, consequence and purpose as well as clauses of concessive-

 Check your work carefully for grammatical mistakes and look for any words that have been repeated.
 Concentrate in particular on the first sentence of each paragraph and read through your composition looking for errors you are usually likely to make.
 If you suspect a sentence is wrong, rewrite it.
 Pay special attention to your use of link words.